OUR FOSTER PROGRAM

 Anderson Animal Shelter is seeking temporary

-foster homes for our “Diamonds in the Rough”
+foster homes for our “Diamonds in the Ruff”

 Behavior issues are the number one reason why dogs are surrendered to shelters.
 Dogs returned for behavior problems also tend to spend extended lengths of time at the shelter because they are more difficult to adopt out.
 These extended stays often exacerbate behavior problems, creating an ever downward spiral.
 Anderson is invested in addressing the training and behavioral needs of these dogs but it’s often not possible to assess or train them properly in a shelter environment.